TeknooSoftware/paypal-express/docs/documentation.md

-#Uni Alteri - Paypal Express library - Documentation
+#Teknoo Software - Paypal Express library - Documentation

 ##Presentation

 This library is built around two components :

-*   a transport, implementing `UniAlteri\Paypal\Express\Transport\TransportInterface` to  execute request to the Paypal API
+*   a transport, implementing `Teknoo\Paypal\Express\Transport\TransportInterface` to  execute request to the Paypal API
-*   a service, implementing `UniAlteri\Paypal\Express\Service\ServiceInterface` to prepare and perform call to the Paypal API.
+*   a service, implementing `Teknoo\Paypal\Express\Service\ServiceInterface` to prepare and perform call to the Paypal API.

 Two defaults implementations are provided :

-*   `UniAlteri\Paypal\Express\Transport\Curl93` a transport, using curl via the library `zeroem/curl-bundle` and the Paypal API NVP under its version 93.
+*   `Teknoo\Paypal\Express\Transport\Curl93` a transport, using curl via the library `zeroem/curl-bundle` and the Paypal API NVP under its version 93.
-*   `UniAlteri\Paypal\Express\Service\ExpressCheckout` a service to use Express Checkout Paypal service.
+*   `Teknoo\Paypal\Express\Service\ExpressCheckout` a service to use Express Checkout Paypal service.

-All Paypal returns are encapsulated in an object implementing `UniAlteri\Paypal\Express\Service\TransactionResultInterface`.
+All Paypal returns are encapsulated in an object implementing `Teknoo\Paypal\Express\Service\TransactionResultInterface`.

 To use this library, your business entities must implements two interfaces :

-*   `UniAlteri\Paypal\Express\Entity\ConsumerInterface` to describe yours consumers/users and extract theirs addresses.
+*   `Teknoo\Paypal\Express\Entity\ConsumerInterface` to describe yours consumers/users and extract theirs addresses.
-*   `UniAlteri\Paypal\Express\Entity\PurchaseInterface` to describe their purchases / orders.
+*   `Teknoo\Paypal\Express\Entity\PurchaseInterface` to describe their purchases / orders.

 This library does not include an implementation of this interface.
 They must be provided by your application.